getgauge/docs.gauge.org/writing-specifications.rst

         **tests**

-        tests directory contains the test code including step implementations.
+        This directory contains the test code including step implementations.

         **js.properties**

-        This defines configurations for Javascript runner plugin.
+        | This file defines configurations for Javascript runner plugin.
-        See :doc:`configuration` for more details.
+        | For more information about language-specific configuration, see :ref:`language_config`.

     .. tab:: Python